kwaldenphd/how-computers-work/README.md

 Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?

-Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or machine language to binary language?
+Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or instructional language to binary language?

 Q12: How does your answer to Q11 compare to the simulator output from step 39?
 What discrepancies (if any) can you identify?